NathanJargon/svelte-portfolio/README.md

 Similar to the other versions, the source code is available only as a reference point for others.
 You may not distribute, reproduce, replicate or cause any harm to the website.
 You are free to use the source code as a reference point only.

+It's the internet.
+You steal like a pirate, you earn it.
+But the thing is, you get caught by the marines, you deal with the consequences.